sandeeppanda92/aib-data/md/job-posting-template.md

 * Very competitive salary, including equity.

 ## How to apply:
-To apply, please send an email including your resume, a link to your GitHub, and a short cover letter to jess@tendermint.com.
+To apply, please send an email including your resume, a link to your GitHub, and a short cover letter to careers@tendermint.com.

 ## About our application process:
 Qualified candidates can expect to go through a 4 step interview process.
 The first interview will be a call with Jess to assess cultural fit and to make sure our goals are aligned.

 If we think there is a good fit, you'll have a call with one of our project managers to learn more about your skills and attitudes toward teamwork.
 If it's clear that you'd be a good addition to the team, we’ll ask you to complete a technical task for which you will be compensated.

-If we're impressed by your technical task and the way you communicate and work, we will set up a final interview with our CEO or CTO.
+If your technical task displays a high level of quality and care we will set up a final interview with our CEO or CTO.

 The process can take up to 3 weeks.